|

 Q: What is a focus-stacked composite?

-A: One of the main challenges with macro photography is shallow depth-of-field, meaning that only a tiny sliver of the subject is in sharp focus.
-As magnification increases, depth-of-field decreases.
+A: One of the biggest challenges with photographing little things is shallow depth of field (DOF), meaning that only a tiny sliver of the subject is in sharp focus.
+As magnification increases, DOF decreases.
 The classic way to compensate for this is by using smaller apertures, such as f/22 and beyond.
-More of the subject will appear to be in focus (yay!), but there will also be an overall softening of the image due to diffraction (boo!), and the background can become quite busy and distracting (yuck!).
-When the situation allows, focus-stacking is often a much better technique: a series of images are captured with small, incremental focus shifts, and the sharpest portions of each frame are later composited into a single picture using specialized computer software.
+More of the subject will appear to be in focus (yay!), but there will also be an overall softening of the image due to diffraction (boo!), and the background can become quite busy and distracting (no thanks!).
+When the situation allows, focus-stacking is often a much better technique: a series of images are captured with small, incremental focus shifts, and the sharpest portions of each frame are later composited into a single picture using specialized computer software (I use Helicon, but Zerene is great too).
 This allows for theoretically unlimited depth-of-field, even when the lens is used wide open (or at whichever aperture provides the desired look).
 The animation below shows individual frames that are "stacked" into the final composited photo.

 Q: Does your camera do automatic focus-stacking?

 A: No. I manually adjust focus either on the lens itself or by incrementally moving the entire camera assembly on my Sunwayfoto MFR-150s manual focus rail.
-I like the flexibility of being able to temporarily pause during a gust of wind, as well as the feeling that I'm integrally involved in the whole photographic process.
+These manual methods may be old-fashioned, but I like the feeling that I'm integrally involved in the whole photographic process.
+With that being said, a generous friend recently gave me a StackShot automated focusing rail.
+It's not very practical to use in the field, but it's a very nice treat when I'm doing photography at home!

 Q: What is a stacked and stitched micro panorama?